I am sure you have heard about Bitcoin by now.

-If you are new to Bitcoin, you will love Mycelium’s very easy to use UI.
+If you are new to Bitcoin, you will love Guarda’s very easy to use UI.

 Moreover, you control your Bitcoin private key and can always import it when you need to.

-Mycelium is an HD wallet which provides you with a 12-word backup seed key which you should write down somewhere and keep safe.
+Guarda is non HD wallet which provides you with a 12-word backup seed key which you should write down somewhere and keep safe.
 In case you damage or lose your device, this backup seed key will enable you to recover your bitcoins.

 Always remember: If you lose those 12 words, you will lose your bitcoins.